Helperbird/website/src/features/color-blindness.md

 ---
 layout: templates/features.html
-title: Color blindness support for Google Chrome | Helperbird
+title: CColor blindness support for any browser - Chrome, Firefox, Edge, iPhone, iPad
-description:
-  Helperbird gives free color blindness support by underlining and stroking web page links.
-All from our extension.
+description: A customizable color features applied to webpages to improve color perception, for people who are partially color-blind.
+By underlining and stroking web page links.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,